christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - Registering of Partitions for StateMachines
 - Additional RaftServer (with own port)
 - Explain how to startup the cluster similar to https://github.com/logcabin/logcabin/blob/master/README.md
+- Failure detection (TODO also reference 03a)
+- TODO chain replication states to Allow to build a distributed system without external cluster management process; raft did it, too (see KIP-500), but why did I ended up in here?
+Describe this so it makes sense (multi-raft, partitioning, add work item to conclusion to get rid of the cluster manager process)

 #### Event Store State Machine